 - Assignments and activities that have been developed for teaching urban students and urban issues.
 This collection was started with contributions from the participants of the 2008 workshop.
-We hope that you will submit an activity/assignment to the collection!
+We hope that you will submit an activity/assignment to the Teach the Earth collection!

 - Over 70 websites with resources to help you teach urban students

 - Goals and syllabi for nearly 100 geoscience courses in a variety of topics.
-To add your course to this collection, go to our goals/syllabus submission form.
+To add your course to this collection, go to the Teach the Earth course description submission form.

 Designing Effective Courses

 Are you looking for creative ideas for designing or revising a course?
 Does your course need a little tree-shaking?
 Check out the Cutting Edge Course Design Tutorial.